Menu

 Please make sure your child reads at home for 5-10 minutes every night.
 Please comment in their diary daily.

-We politely request children bring their book bag and diary to school every day.
-Thank you for your support!
+We politely request children bring their book bag and diary, and a water bottle to school every day.

-Don't hesitate to get in touch!
+If you have any questions don't hesitate to get in touch!

 RE